adrenak/gorky/content/home.md

 ### Markdown-First Approach

 All your content lives in markdown files.
-Whether it's blog posts, documentation, or custom pages, you write everything in familiar markdown syntax. gorky automatically:
+Whether it's blog posts, documentation, or custom pages, you write everything in familiar markdown syntax.
+Gorky automatically:
 - Converts markdown to beautiful HTML
 - Generates navigation from your sidebar configuration
 - Creates a posts listing page